 Did you know?
 According to the medical journal of Plastic and Reconstructive Surgery, a study concluded that sunscreen is the most biologically active anti-aging ingredient in skin care products.

-Step 3: Apply an antioxidant serum to the face, neck, and any exposed chest area like our Vitamin C&E Complex.
+Step 3: Apply an antioxidant serum to the face, neck, and any exposed chest area.
+I personally use and recommend Vitamin C&E Treatment.

 Step 4: Apply a sunscreen (minimum of SPF 30) to the entire face, neck, chest, ears, and any other exposed areas.
-I love our Daily Protection SPF 30 is very light and great for all skin types.
+Daily Protection SPF 30 is very light and great for all skin types.

-At night, your skin is in its reparative state, because while you sleep, your skin is at rest and is not being exposed to the environmental stressors that age the skin.
-I truly believe that by washing your skin at night and performing a nighttime specific routine, you can really help repair your skin and help to control how quickly your skin ages.
+At night, your skin is in its reparative state.
+While you sleep, your skin is at rest and is not being exposed to the environmental stressors that greatly contribute to visibly aging the skin.
+I truly believe that by washing your skin at night and performing a nighttime specific routine, you can really help repair your skin and control how quickly your skin ages.

 Since your skin is not exposed to the environment, the focus should be on providing hydration and nourishment to the skin cells to help keep your skin’s moisture barrier intact to retain proper moisture levels in the skin.
 Your skin cells are like fish, they need water to live, and when they do not have the hydration they so desperately need to maintain health, your skin will not look its best—and won’t act its best either.
 In addition, the skin also needs a serious boost to its metabolism and this can be achieved with skin serums that contain effective performance ingredients.
 Retinol is one such ingredient because it penetrates deep within the dermis and evokes stimulation right where collagen fibers are created.
 It is considered to be one of the most miraculous ingredients for smoothing the texture of the skin, softening lines and wrinkles and reducing pore size.
 Advanced Resurfacing Serum with pure retinol is the most effective anti-aging product I use in my routine.
 If you’re not using this type of product, you really need to be.
 Read this story about the doctor I met who was instrumental in getting prescription retinoids FDA approved.

-Step 5: Apply a lightweight eye cream to provide essential hydration to the delicate skin around the eye.
+Step 5: Apply a nourishing eye cream to provide essential hydration to the delicate skin around the eye.

 By treating your skin with what it needs both morning and night, you are sure to get both healthy and glowing skin.